lexica/web-lexica/README.md

 ## News

+### Translations working again!

+Sorry for the lack of updates on the locked weblate translations.
+A few settings needed to be adjusted, and now Weblate translations are truely implemented.
+We apreciate the community support!

 ### Now with translations!

 Web Lexica now has translations!
 This is a new feature and may have some bugs.
 If you find any, please [create an issue](https://github.com/lexica/web-lexica/issues/new).